Devra Hoff

 Devra Hoff is an American bassist, composer, and arranger.
 She is a member of Sharon Van Etten & the Attachment Theory and co-founder of Mendoza Hoff Revels with Ava Mendoza.

-She is a trans woman.
+In addition to her work with Van Etten, Hoff is a key collaborator and bandmate of Julia Holter, having contributed to her studio albums, Loud City Song (2013), Have You in My Wilderness (2015), Aviary (2018) and Something in the Room She Moves (2024).

 Career

 Hoff composed work for the Wholphin short film Look at the Sun, performed on the soundtrack for Anna Deavere Smith's Let Me Down Easy, and released three albums of solo and multi-tracked contrabass material: Solo Bass (2009), Baile as Baile (2019), and Sigils (2018).
 Laurie Anderson named Solo Bass as one of her top 5 favorite albums of all time.
 In 2021, Kill Rock Stars released Hoff's Voices From the Empty Moor (Songs of Anne Briggs), an album of works by English folk singer Anne Briggs; arranged and with bass performances by Hoff, the release features artists including Julia Holter, Shannon Lay, Sharon Van Etten, Emmett Kelly, and Jim White.
 Hoff's many other collaborators include Nels Cline, Cibo Matto, Kira Roessler, and Xiu Xiu, and she has released several albums with Ches Smith as Good for Cows.